 Ultimately, our goal is to ensure little penguins continue to survive and flourish in the wild.

 Description and distribution

-Also known as the little blue penguin, or simply blue penguin, these birds have a blue to dark indigo-blue coat on the face and extending to just below the eyes.
+Also known as the little blue penguin, or simply blue penguin, these birds have a blue to dark indigo-blue coat on the face that extends to just below the eyes.
 The underparts are bright white.
-Birds from Banks Peninsula and North Canterbury are the palest dorsally, have wider white margins on the front and back edges.
+Birds from Banks Peninsula and North Canterbury are the palest dorsally, and have wider white margins on the front and back edges.

-Found on most coasts of New Zealand and southern Australia the little penguin rummages during the day and their low profile can be spotted by the keen eye fishing and feeding.
-Generally, little penguins only return to shore under the cover of darkness and so are rarely seen on land.
+Found on most coasts of New Zealand and southern Australia, the little penguin rummages during the day and they can be spotted fishing and feeding by the keen eye.
+Generally, little penguins only return to shore under the cover of darkness and are rarely seen on land.
 During nesting season the birds become very boisterous, generally settling only metres from their own birthplace.